Optimizely’s decision to ditch its free plan suggests A/B website testing is dead

 If A/B testing has not brought you any luck in the past, it might be a good idea to invest in a tool that helps you better understand user behavior.

-Starting at 89 USD/month, Hotjar offers a wide range of solutions such as heatmaps, visitor recordings, and feedback polls that help you uncover hidden opportunities.
-Bear in mind that additional tools to put your new ideas into action might be required.
+Starting at $89/month, Hotjar offers a wide range of solutions, such as heatmaps, visitor recordings, and feedback polls that help you uncover hidden opportunities.
+Bear in mind that you might need additional tools to put your new ideas into action.

 Final verdict

-If you are just looking for a new A/B testing tool, we recommend to go with Google Optimize.
-Even though it is limited to three concurrent experiments those might be plenty for low-traffic websites.
+If you are just looking for a new A/B testing tool, we recommend going with Google Optimize.
+Even though it is limited to three concurrent experiments, that should be plenty for most low-traffic websites.

 For marketers who feel their tests might be failing due to a lack of insights into user behavior, a heatmap and user recording tool such as Hotjar will be a good option.

-If you want to give a new optimization technique, namely personalization, a try, start with Unless.com.
+If you want to try a new optimization technique, namely personalization, start with Unless.com.
 It will help you create a better experience for each of your visitors.

-You might also want to check out bestpersonalizationservices.com – a website that lists, reviews, and rates different personalization solutions.
+You might also want to check out Best Personalization Services — a website that lists, reviews, and rates different personalization solutions.

 * Using https://builtwith.com/ we analyzed the number of websites that installed the Optimizely script between Mar 1 2015 and Aug 1 2016 — the time range when the free Starter plan was available.
 Next, we subtracted the number of paying Optimizely users (as estimated by market insiders), leaving us with about 70.000 websites affected by the change.